 "Defending a title sounds negative to me.
 I'm rather someone who wants to win trophies, regardless of what we have done the previous season," Bayern boss Hansi Flick told France Football recently.
 "Our Champions League win last season is in the past.
 We don't have to defend the trophy, we start from zero.
 We're going to do all we can to go all the way in this competition.
 Winning it again is our motivation."

 Racing into the knockout stages in just four matches this season shows their hunger to be kings of Europe once again remains as keen as ever, while their two-point lead at the top of the Bundesliga table is adequate indication of their determination to dominate Germany's top division - for a ninth successive season and 30th time overall - remains undimmed.
-This Bayern squad is not one that is going to take their foot off the gas.
+Even though they hold a comfortable 4-1 advantage from the first leg in Rome, this Bayern squad is not one that is going to take their foot off the gas.
 Ever.

 2) Lewandowski, the man for the big stage